iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 [Algorithm](https://github.com/KIRANKUMAR7296/Algorithms/blob/main/Code/11.PCA.ipynb)

-- Transforms a dataset into a new set of variables without loosing information called principal components.
+- Transforms a dataset into a new set of variables without losing information called principal components.
 - PCA aims to capture the most important patterns or relationships in the data while reducing its dimensionality.
 - Reduce the **dimensions** of large dataset.
 - Small data sets are **easy** to **explore** and **visualize**.
 - **Analyzing** and **training** is also much **easier** and **faster**.
-- First principal component is the linear combination that explains the largest amount of variation in the data.
+- The first principal component is the linear combination that explains the largest amount of variation in the data.
 - Subsequent principal components explain decreasing amounts of variation.
-- Most of the informations within the initial variables are **compressed** into **first components**.
+- Most of the information within the initial variables is **compressed** into **first components**.
 - PCA tries to put **maximum possible information** in **first component**.
-- And then remaining information in the corresponding **components**.
+- And then the remaining information in the corresponding **components**.
-- `PCA` is effected by scale, so scaling of features before applying `PCA` is important.
+- `PCA` is affected by scale, so scaling of features before applying `PCA` is important.
 - Reconstruct the original data from the reduced dimensional representation by using a subset of the principal components.
 - This reconstruction is an approximation of the original data but captures the essential characteristics.